invisiblethreat/dd/README.md

 ## Size and drives

-New How to pick proper block size:
+How to pick proper block size

 ```
 time `dd` if=/dev/zero bs=1024 count=1000000 of=/home/sam/1Gb.file